flyingcircusio/fc-nixos/doc/src/devhost.rst

 In the future there will be optimized support for this behaviour in batou.

-To sync code that is currently being developed on (and assuming you are using an editor / IDE on your local mcine)
+To sync code that is currently being developed on (and assuming you are using an editor / IDE on your local machine)

 Maintenance